-Whenever you leave your home, use Away mode.
+A trick to figuring out home alarm stay vs. away is that whenever you leave your home, use Away mode.
 All the zones in your house will be armed, including the door and window sensors as well as the motion detectors.
 Some systems will not detect small animals, so Fluffy or Snowball will be able to roam free while you’re at work.

 You should be aware that there is a short delay when arming the Away function.
 The system gives you several seconds to head outside before it is armed.
 There’s also a short delay when you return.
 You’ll hear several beeps before leaving or returning to your home.
 The alarm will not immediately sound after you’ve come home from a long day at work.
 You’ll have a few seconds to enter the code.

-Arming Specific Zones
+Home Alarm Stay vs. Away: Arming Specific Zones

 If you need to have a certain room or zone unarmed, you can specify which zone you want to bypass on the keypad.
 It’s easy with Protect America systems.